ReDI-School/html-css/README.md

 ### Project II: Personal Portfolio

+**Goal:**
-**Goal:** Design and build a personal portfolio website to showcase your projects.
+Create a portfolio website to showcase your skills and projects.
+Use advanced CSS features like animations, transitions, and pseudo-classes.
+Focus on accessibility and responsive design.

 #### Milestones: